-By going through the earning reports, and believing the false numbers present in the report, shareholders poured in more money and bought YES BANK shares at a highly inflated levels than it was worth at that time.
+By going through the earning reports, and believing the false numbers present in the report, shareholders poured in more money and bought YES BANK shares at a highly inflated level than it was worth at that time.

 Once the whole scandal was made public, within 12 months, YES BANK shares came crashing down from the highs of Rs.
 400 and became a 20 Rupees penny stock.

 There have been multiple cases in the Indian stock market, where false reporting was discovered in the company’s financial statement.
-Some fabulous companies in India which died a painful death because of the greed of their management.
+Some fabulous companies in India died a painful death because of the greed of their management.

 Now let’s talk about how to avoid such frauds and scams in the Indian stock market.